Frank J. Lowry: Early life

 After the war, he saw duty at the Mare Island Naval Shipyard.
 He commanded the cargo ship from 1922 until 1925, after which he was promoted to lieutenant commander.
 In 1925, he entered the Naval War College, from which he graduated in May 1926.
-After service on the battleship from 1926 to 1928, he became a professor of naval science and tactics at the University of California in Berkeley, with the rank of commander.
+After service on the battleship from 1926 to 1928, he became a professor of naval science and tactics at the University of California, Berkeley, with the rank of commander.

 Following the usual pattern of alternating duty ashore with service at sea, he commanded the destroyer from 1931 to 1933, then served as a training officer at Naval Training Center San Diego.
 He saw sea duty again as executive officer of the cruiser from 1936 to 1938, after which he was promoted to captain.
 He was then assigned to the officer personnel division of the Bureau of Navigation in Washington, D.C., from March 1938 to September 1940.